Air Conditioning and Furnace Blog

 2. Splashing or Running Water Noises

-Splashing or running water noises mean your drip pan may be overflowing.
+Noises that sound like running water or splashing mean your drip pan may be overflowing.

-When your air conditioner is operating properly, the water in the drip pan will either evaporate or be drained out through a condensate drain pipe.
+When your air conditioning unit is operating properly, the water in the drip pan will either evaporate or be drained out through a condensate drain line.
 If the water in the drip pan has nowhere to go, the drip pan will start to overflow, which will make a splashing or running water sound.
 Splashing or running water sounds are typically caused by a blocked condensate drain pipe.
-When the drip pan is overflowing, there is a risk that the water could leak into your house and cause water damage.
+When the drain pan is overflowing, there is a risk that the water could leak into your house and cause water damage.

 What should you do about it?